MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-arcsight-windows-defender-advanced-threat-protection.md

   - WDATP-connector.properties: C:\\*folder_location*\current\user\agent\flexagent\

   >[!NOTE]
-  >Where *folder_location* represents the location where you installed the tool.
-You must put the configuration files in the same location where you installed the tool.
+  >You must put the configuration files in this location, where *folder_location* represents the location where you installed the tool.
 4. After the installation of the core connector completes, the Connector Setup window opens.
 In the Connector Setup window, select **Add a Connector**.

 5. Select Type: **ArcSight FlexConnector REST** and click **Next**.